Hypercomplex analysis

-In mathematics, hypercomplex analysis is the basic extension of real analysis and complex analysis to the study of functions where the argument is a hypercomplex number.
+In mathematics, hypercomplex analysis is the extension of complex analysis to the hypercomplex numbers.
 The first instance is functions of a quaternion variable, where the argument is a quaternion (in this case, the sub-field of hypercomplex analysis is called quaternionic analysis).
 A second instance involves functions of a motor variable where arguments are split-complex numbers.

 In mathematical physics, there are hypercomplex systems called Clifford algebras.
 The study of functions with arguments from a Clifford algebra is called Clifford analysis.

 A matrix may be considered a hypercomplex number.
 For example, the study of functions of 2 × 2 real matrices shows that the topology of the space of hypercomplex numbers determines the function theory.
 Functions such as square root of a matrix, matrix exponential, and logarithm of a matrix are basic examples of hypercomplex analysis.